 An accidental claim could attract unwanted attention from the Canada Revenue Agency (CRA) during tax and audit season.
 With a separate business bank account, you’ll have a clear paper trail of your business finances.
 This will keep you well-organized and prepared for any audits conducted by the CRA.

 Access to business financing

 One of the key benefits of opening a business bank account is you’ll be able to apply for business loans, merchant cash advances, business lines of credit, or other types of business lending products.
-No matter how your business is structured or where you wish to get a business loan from, having a business bank account is required.
+No matter how your business is structured, where you get a business loan from, or what business loan terms you agree to, having a business bank account is required.
 When your business funding is approved, your lender will need to deposit your funds directly into a business account.

 There are many ways business loans can help your business.
 Business loans can help you reorganize debt, secure additional inventory, or purchase new equipment.
 Without a business bank account, you’ll be missing out on opportunities to achieve specific goals and grow your business.

 Opening a business bank account will also help you establish your business credit score.
 Also known as commercial credit, your business credit score is built over time by paying bills and suppliers on time.
 Financing companies and suppliers will look at your business credit score when assessing how much they will lend to you.